top of page

 So, you're a teacher with a classroom full of eight-year-olds, who'd rather eat a large plate of raw broccoli at record-setting speed than listen to you go on about the importance of reading for the next 20 minutes.
 What now?
 Well, if you're a creative person with a passion for music as well as teaching, you may follow in the footsteps of MC Grammar, a former teacher by the name of Jacob Mitchell who turned into an educational rap star.

-Inspired by hip hop culture, he started experimenting with simple songs and rhymes in his elementary school classroom in 2014.
+Inspired by hip-hop culture, he started experimenting with simple songs and rhymes in his elementary school classroom in 2014.
 The goal was to help students get through a tricky test and the approach proved to be successful.
-“If a child can’t learn the way we teach,” he shares, “we should teach the way they learn.”
+"If a child can't learn the way we teach," he shares, "we should teach the way they learn."
 Soon, MC Grammar was blending books with beats to create hooks and melodies that resulted in catchy and informative songs.

 Give "The Vowel Song" a listen.
 It's almost impossible to get the reggaeton-inspired tune out of your head, or prevent the lyrics about vowels and consonants from subconsciously implanting in your memory.
 This is one of many examples of the educational entertainment found on MC Grammar's YouTube channel, which has millions of views.
 But his subject matter is not limited to grammar lessons.
 He's also tackling history, geology, and more.

-Much like Mitchell’s own experiences with music, interactive content could be transformative for their education and future.
-"Music gave me a world to escape to.
-I love what I’m doing because I’m reaching so many children and it could change their lives like it did mine," shares the rapper.
-As for getting kids to read, MC Grammar created annual World Book Day to inspire reading by rapping in an audience that would rather eat broccoli.
+Much like Mitchell's own experiences with music, interactive content could be transformative for their education and future.
+Music gave him a world to escape to, and he loves what he's doing because he's reaching so many children and it could change their lives like it changed his.
+As for getting kids to read, MC Grammar was appointed as an Ambassador for World Book Day in 2021 and wrote the official song to inspire reading by rapping to an audience that would rather eat broccoli.

 bottom of page